Law Office of Michelle Ball Sports/CIF CIF Now Banning Parents And Spectators Who Act Up

 Being locked out of high school sports competitions may be hard for a parent or grandparent

-So, an accidental swipe to the face of an umpire would presumably not breach this rule.
+So, an accidental swipe to the face of a umpire would presumably not breach this rule.
 But, it is unclear who will determine the assaulter’s intent as there is no hearing right specified.

 No Appeal Right

-Unlike with student athletes, who can appeal a ban in 18 months, there is no right to appeal the CIF ban outlined in the bylaws.
-A ban seems to be permanent to the parent or spectator.
+Unlike with student athletes, who can appeal a similar ban in 18 months, there is no right to appeal the CIF ban outlined in the bylaws.

-Presumably, a parent who disagrees could attempt to contact CIF and resolve the matter, but there is no outlined appeal process.
+Presumably, a parent who disagrees could attempt to contact CIF and resolve the matter, but as there is no outlined appeal process, it is uncertain if they will respond.

 If a physical assault occurs to a referee, umpire or game official, the school(s) involved have a a duty to report the assault to their local CIF office and to the State CIF office as well.